-COVID-19 has been classified as a global pandemic by the World Health Organisation and has developed rapidly in 2020.
+COVID-19 was classified as a global pandemic by the World Health Organisation and developed rapidly in 2020.
 Measures taken by the Federal and State governments have affected South Australia's economic activity and Council's operations.

-At this stage, the financial impacts on Council's operations have not been significant and Council expects that further impacts on Council's operations to flow into the 2021/22 financial year will not be significant.
-We refer to note 1.13 providing details of the financial impacts caused by COVID-19 during the 2020/21 financial year.
+The financial impacts on Council's operations have not been significant and Council expects that further impacts on Council's operations to flow into the 2022/23 financial year will not be significant.